 - The University of Chicago (Chicago Style)

-This Guide to citation provides detailed information on how to use these and other citation styles and also how to use a citation manager, Zotero, which is recommended and supported by the TriCollege Libraries.
+This Trico Libraries Guide to citation provides detailed information on how to use these and other citation styles.
+It also explains how to use a citation manager, Zotero, which is recommended and supported by the TriCollege Libraries.

 - Manage your Citations